Come to my shop. I'll show you how.

 Securing local lodging is the learner's responsibility.
 I can suggest some comfortable commercial lodgings at various rate levels nearby.

-If you arrive on the Sunday before and depart the Sunday after the two-week session, that would be 14 nights @ $90=$1,260 total.
-You'll need to reserve our guest apartment in advance with a 50% deposit (see Registration).
+If you arrive on the Sunday before and depart the Sunday after the two-week session, that would be 14 nights @ $95 = $1,330 total.
+You'll need to reserve our guest apartment in advance with a $500 deposit (see Registra-tion).
+The balance is due on arrival.

 VEHICLE: Renting or bringing your own vehicle is optional.
 If you don't have your own vehicle, I can pick you up and drive you every day to the shop and back.
 I can also drive you upon arrival from the airport and back on your departure, as long as you use the nearest one, which is Bradley/Springfield (BDL) in Hartford CT.